TeijiW/Scraping-on-QAcademico-/README.md

 # Scraping-on-QAcademico-

-In Progress (Only for QAcademico users)
+## In Progress (Only for QAcademico users)

+The idea of this script is show the notes of the students with more clean and organized form.

+**Only for _QAcademico_ users**